braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/privacy_manifest.md

 ## What is a privacy manifest?

-A privacy manifest is a file in your Xcode project that describes the reason your app and third-party SDKs collect data, along with the data-collection method.
-Each of your third-party SDKs that track data require its own privacy manifest file.
+A privacy manifest is a file in your Xcode project that describes the reason your app and third-party SDKs collect data, along with their data-collection methods.
+Each of your third-party SDKs that track data require its own privacy manifest.
 When you [create your app's privacy report](https://developer.apple.com/documentation/bundleresources/privacy_manifest_files/describing_data_use_in_privacy_manifests#4239187), these privacy manifest files are automatically aggregated into a single report.

 ## API tracking-data domains